 Learn more about baby milestones – how babies develop and move from 0 to 12 months.

-So many exciting milestones take place during a baby’s first year of life.
-Often, parents wonder whether their baby’s development is on track or they worry when their child doesn’t achieve a milestone at exactly the “right” time.
+So many exciting developmental milestones take place during a baby’s first year of life.
+Often, the parents we work with wonder whether their baby’s development is on track or they worry when their child doesn’t achieve a milestone at exactly the “right” time.

 While it may look like newborn babies can’t do much on their own, rest assured – those little bodies and brains are hard at work.
 All of the tiny movement experiences babies get at this age are so important and lay the foundation for more complex, later developing motor skills.